 4.14 Required Document Submissions

-Format of Submissions – The solicitation should specify the documents required to be submitted in an electronic or hard copy format (paper, flash drive, USB, online submission, etc.), number of copies required, packaging and labeling, and separation of technical and financial submittals, if applicable.
-Identify any security or building access procedures that may affect the delivery of a submittal.
+Format of Submissions –Identify any security or building access procedures that may affect the delivery of a submittal.

 References - If the agency requires a bidder to submit references as part of the response, the agency must, at a minimum, verify the references provided as part of its evaluation process.
 If the agency opts to score reference checks, the scoring methodology must be disclosed in the solicitation.

-Financials – The agency may require documents to establish the financial capacity of the bidder or reserve the right to request this information at any time prior to or after award.

 Certifications